ioskit/ioskit.github.io/_kits/AVFoundation.md

 layout: kit
 name: 'AVFoundation'
 iid: avfoundation
-status: iOS8
+status: iOS10
 since: iOS2
 detailedUpdates:
  - update:
      ios: iOS7
-     brief: "The AV Foundation framework (AVFoundation.framework) includes many enhancements: see page content."
+     brief: "It includes many enhancements: see page content."
  - update:
      ios: iOS8
-     brief: "Arbitrary types of metadata can be embedded with a video recording at various points in time.
-For example, you might record the current physical location in a video created by a moving camera device."
+     brief: "It includes many enhancements: see page content."
+ - update:
+     ios: iOS9
+     brief: "It adds new AVSpeechSynthesisVoice API that lets you specify a voice by identifier, instead of by language.
+You can also use the name and quality properties to get information about a voice."
+ - update:
+     ios: iOS10
+     brief: "It includes many enhancements: see page content."
 prefixe: 'AV'
 abstract: "AV Foundation framework provides essential services for working with time-based audiovisual media on iOS and OS X."
 kits: